contao/docs/docs/dev/reference/hooks/compileDefinition.md

 style sheet is written.
 It passes the database record of the style definition as an array and expects a string as return value.

+{{% notice info %}}
+Using the `compileDefinition` hook has been deprecated and will no longer work in Contao 5.0.
+There is no replacement as the internal stylesheet functionality has been removed in Contao 5.0.
+{{% /notice %}}

 ## Parameters